TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/tools/tools_boot.md

 \endcond
 \cond !SOC_AM62LX

-- For SBL images or examples which is loaded by SBL, we use a different signing script.
+- For examples which is loaded by SBL, we use a different signing script.
 This is solely because of the x509 certificate template differences between ROM and SYSFW.
 In GP devices appimages are not signed.
 The signing happens only in HS devices.
 The script usage is:
   \code
   cd ${SDK_INSTALL_PATH}/tools/boot/signing
-  $(PYTHON) appimage_x509_cert_gen.py --bin <path-to-the-binary> --authtype 0 --loadaddr 84000000 --key <signing-key-derived-from-devconfig> --output <output-image-name> --keyversion 1.5
+  $(PYTHON) appimage_x509_cert_gen.py --bin <path-to-the-binary> --authtype 0 --loadaddr 84000000 --key <signing-key-derived-from-devconfig> --output <output-image-name> --keyversion $(VERSION)
   \endcode

 - In the case of encryption, two extra options are also passed to the script like so:
   \code
   cd ${SDK_INSTALL_PATH}/tools/boot/signing
-  $(PYTHON) appimage_x509_cert_gen.py --bin <path-to-the-binary> --authtype 0 --loadaddr 84000000 --key <signing-key-derived-from-devconfig> --enc y --enckey <encryption-key-derived-from-devconfig> --output <output-image-name> --keyversion 1.5
+  $(PYTHON) appimage_x509_cert_gen.py --bin <path-to-the-binary> --authtype 0 --loadaddr 84000000 --key <signing-key-derived-from-devconfig> --enc y --enckey <encryption-key-derived-from-devconfig> --output <output-image-name> --keyversion $(VERSION)
   \endcode
 \endcond